 Roasted sole and tomatoes with caramelized onions and olive tapenade

 Love fresh oregano?
-Chef Jeremy weaves it into this Mediterranean plate three ways: in the caramelized onions, in the olive tapenade, and sprinkled on top of the roasted fish.
+We weave it into this Mediterranean plate three ways: in the caramelized onions, in the olive tapenade, and sprinkled on top of the roasted fish.

 In your bag

 - 1 organic red onion

 - Sunbasket Italian dressing (extra virgin olive oil - red wine vinegar - champagne vinegar - sun-dried tomatoes - garlic - dried oregano - Dijon mustard)